517: No Such Thing As Julius Caesar's Dad Jokes

 And it starts off with some sashimi slices, so just little raw slices arranged to look like a crane about to take flight, which is a symbol of longevity.

-And then you get some fugu stew, fugu and rice porridge, and hot sake with grilled fugu fin in it, and the testicles on the side.
-Then fugu jelly and fugu ice cream.
+And then you get some fugu stew, fugu, and rice porridge, and hot sake with grilled fugu fin in it, and the testicles on the side, and fugu chelli and fugu ice cream.

 Oh, lovely, with some fugu hundreds of thousands, and then a fugu mint.